Materials Chemistry

 Objectives

 You will be trained for careers in industry and research related to materials and process chemistry in the fields of sustainable development, health, and the environment.
-The Materials Chemistry track offers a wide range of courses over the two years, with a progressive and sequential acquisition of knowledge, including inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
-Courses will be taught by experts in the field (both fundamental and applied) of chemistry and materials science to provide an understanding of fundamental principles and experimental concepts, as well as to acquire scientific and technical knowledge, working methods, and communication tools.
-The program also aims to provide cutting-edge practical experience through a wide variety of study projects that can be tailored to individual needs.
+The Materials Chemistry track offers a wide range of courses over the two years, with a progressive and sequential acquisition of knowledge, including in inorganic chemistry, coordination chemistry, polymer chemistry, materials, and nanomaterials, providing a high-level, multidisciplinary specialized education.
+Courses will be taught by experts in the field (both fundamental and applied) of chemistry and materials to provide an understanding of fundamental principles and experimental concepts, and to acquire scientific and technical knowledge, working methods, and communication tools.
+The program also aims to provide cutting-edge practical experience through a wide variety of study projects and the opportunity to tailor them to individual interests.
 To tailor your expertise, you can choose between two specializations.

 Materials for Sustainable Development and the Environment

 This specialization places particular emphasis on the study of materials used in activities that address current societal needs and environmental constraints: energy storage, conversion, and clean energy production; environmental monitoring and remediation; and green chemical production—specifically, materials derived from renewable resources.
-Students will thus acquire the knowledge needed to develop materials that are as respectful as possible of people and the environment through a sustainable chemistry approach.
+Students will thus acquire the knowledge needed to develop materials that best respect both people and the environment through a sustainable chemistry approach.

 (Nano)materials for healthcare

-This specialization allows students to focus on the healthcare sector through the development, design, and characterization of inorganic, organic, and bio-based materials and nanomaterials, as well as the study of their properties and applications, including implants, contrast agents for various imaging modalities, and therapeutic agents for a wide range of medical conditions.
-Students will gain an understanding of the challenges in the healthcare sector, enabling them to develop a comprehensive understanding of materials currently on the market and those under development, as well as learn the tools for innovation and the design of new (nano)materials and the prerequisites necessary for their applications.
+This specialization allows students to focus on the healthcare sector through the development, design, and characterization of inorganic, organic, and bio-based materials and nanomaterials, as well as the study of their properties and applications, including implants, contrast agents for various imaging modalities, and therapeutic agents for a range of medical conditions.
+Students will gain an understanding of issues in the healthcare sector, enabling them to develop a comprehensive understanding of materials currently on the market and those under development, while also learning the tools for innovation and the design of new (nano)materials, as well as the prerequisites necessary for their applications.

 Expertise and skills

-Upon completion of this training, you will have acquired the scientific and technical skills necessary to:
+By the end of this training, you will have acquired the scientific and technical skills needed to:

-• Be able to communicate information in both fields (sustainable development and health) to expert colleagues as well as to the general public.
+- Be able to communicate information in both areas (sustainable development and health) to expert colleagues as well as the general public.

 You will also gain a thorough understanding of: